dmichaels/public/work/etc/bc_librarian_interview/project/README.md

 * Use Kafka as realtime data pipeline and Salesforce API to trigger email sends.
   - Why not just have simple process pick up new members and send emails directly (via API)?
     - Not scalable (even if async/threaded); especially with Data Warehouse Subscriber Key dependence (below).
-    - And wanted to create a POC (proof-of-concept) for moving toward more realtime processing in general.
+    - And wanted this to serve as POC (proof-of-concept) for moving toward more realtime processing in general.

 ---